-In the early 1970s, Andy Renzetti designed and produced the Presentation 3000—the first ever true rotary fly tying vise.
+In the early 1970s, Andy Renzetti designed and produced the Presentation 3000—the first ever true rotary fly tying vise designed to create perfect flies imitating live food of your desired game fish.
 It revolutionized fly tying with its 360-degree wobble-free true rotary feature.
 Many manufacturers followed suit, and today, you will find this true-rotary feature in most of the fly tying vises on the market.

 The Renzetti Traveler—also called T2000—came out in 1988.
 With travelers in mind, the makers of T2000 designed it to be portable but with the unmistakable mark of P3000’s true rotary and powerful jaw features.

 So what’s so special about it?
 T2000 is the result of many years of designing, consulting with end-users, innovating, upgrading, and refining.
 It is unlike some products that are produced, sold, phased out, and not heard of again.
 With every Renzetti you see in the market comes the genius and dedication of people who knew about fly tying firsthand.
 It has evolved over decades of perfecting.

 Whatever flaws and weaknesses it initially had were already corrected in the current editions.

 T2000 allows you to do elaborate flies even when you’re away from your workshop.
 Its current edition has the following features and specs: